Robert-K/gpu-particles/README.md

 Made with Unity 2017.2 & .3.
 Might work with older versions.
 Only tested on Desktop with Nvidia GPU.

 ## I need your help!
 I am currently stuck developing version 2 of the particle system because of some nasty bugs.
 V2 is rewritten from scratch and will improve on V1's features as well as introduce new ones.
+It's in this repo's v2 branch.
 If you are into C# and Compute Shaders and would like V2 to be stable asap, please consider contributing.
 Thanks!

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.